cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 To assign an existing VM to an affinity group:

 #.
-Log in to the OOTC UI as user.
+Log in to the OOTC UI.

 #.
-In the left navigation bar, click Instances.
+In the left navigation bar, click Instances in the Compute menu. |compute-icon.png|

 #.
 Click the name of the VM you want to work with.